craftcms/docs/docs/commerce/1.x/docs/shipping-methods.md

 The shipping method interface requires a class with the following methods:

 ### getType()
-Returns the type of Shipping Method.
+Returns the type of shipping method.
 This might be the name of the plugin or provider.
 The core shipping methods have type: `Custom`.
-This is shown in the control panel only.
+This is shown in the Control Panel only.

 ### getId()
 This must return null.

 ### getName()

-Returns the name of this Shipping Method as displayed to the customer and in the control panel.
+Returns the name of this shipping method as displayed to the customer and in the Control Panel.

 ### getHandle()